If the ‘manual for living with defeat’ mentioned in ‘Going Home’ existed, what it might include?

-We are all living defeat and with failure and with disappointment and with bewilderment.
-We are all living with these dark forces that modify our lives.
-I think the ‘Manual For Defeat’ is to first of all acknowledge that everyone suffers, that everyone is engaged in a mighty struggle for self-respect, for meaning, for significance.
-I think the first step would be to recognise that your struggle is the same as everyone else’s struggle, and that your suffering is the same as everyone else’s suffering.
-“I think that’s the beginning of a responsible life, otherwise you’re in a continual savage battle with each other.
-Unless we recognise that each of us suffer in the same way there’s no possible solution: political or social or spiritual.
-So that would be the beginning, the recognition that we all suffer.
+That’s a tough question.
+I wish I could come up with something because we are all living with defeat and failure, disappointment and bewilderment.
+We are all living with these dark forces that modify in our lives.
+The manual for living with defeat?
+First of all acknowledge the fact that everyone suffers, everyone is engaged in an almighty struggle for self-respect, for meaning and significance.
+The first step would be to recognise that your struggle is the same as everyone else’s struggle.
+Your suffering is the same as everyone else’s suffering: I think that’s the beginning of a responsible life.
+Otherwise we’re in a savage battle with each other, unless we recognise that each of us suffers in the same way there is no possible solution: political, social or spiritual.
+That would be be the beginning, that recognition that we all suffer.

 From Leonard Cohen: ‘I’m a closet optimist’ [a report on the Sept 16, 2014 London Press Preview Of Leonard Cohen’s Popular Problems] by Andy Morris.
 Gigwise, Sept 16, 2014.
 Photo by Dominique Issermann.
 Originally posted Sept 17, 2014 at DrHGuy.com, a predecessor of Cohencentric.